Bachata Embassy

 7. Provide positive feedback on his development as a new dancer.

-8. Once he is able to develop his basic dance skills and feels comfortable dancing to the song and or style of music, then and only then did I recommend they start dancing together.
+8. Once he can develop his basic dance skills and feels comfortable dancing to the song and or style of music, then and only then did I recommend they start dancing together.

-The next step to make this a successful first dance is for both of them to practice, practice, and practice some more.
-The more time they spend practicing the better chance they have at a successful first dance.
+The next step to make this a successful first dance is for both of them to practice their dance moves and dance routines.
+The more time they spend on the dance floor practicing the better chance they have at a special first dance.

-Lastly, the final step in their plan should be dancing in public in order to get him comfortable with dancing in public.
-I suggested she take him dancing at several local Salsa and Bachata socials.
+Lastly, the final step in their plan should be dancing in public to get him to feel confident in this type of setting.
+I suggested on their date nights, she take him dancing at several local Salsa and Bachata socials.

-Tips on selecting a Professional Dance Instructor for Wedding Dance Lessons!
+Tips on Selecting a Dance Instructor and Dance Studio

 Since she is located now in the San Francisco area I also gave her a couple of tips on what to look for when choosing a professional dance teacher.

-1. I told her to take a look at some of the large chain dance academies such as Arthur Murray Studios.
-These usually cost more however have been around for a long time and have a large number of professional dance instructors available.
+1. I told her to take a look at some of the large chain dance studios such as Arthur Murray Studios and Fred Astaire Studios.
+These usually cost more but can tailor a dance program for your wedding day needs.
+They also have a large number of instructors available to help with your wedding reception dance choreography.

-2. I also suggested she contact some independent dance schools which are normally cheaper and also have a large number of professional dance instructors.
+2. I also suggested she contact some independent dance schools which are normally cheaper and also have a large number of expert instructors.

-3. Additionally, she could check out a list of freelance professional dancers that are available and work as independent contractors.
-Here is a link to search for professional dance instructors in the San Francisco Area.
+3. Additionally, she could check out a list of freelance professional dancers who have a history of working with couples.
+Here is a link to search for these instructors in the San Francisco Area.
 Wedding Dance Lessons San Francisco

-While living in the San Francisco California area is not cheap you can expect to pay around $150 an hour for wedding dance lessons.
-With these tips, they should be able to find the right professional dance instructor to meet their needs!
+While living in the San Francisco California area is not cheap you can expect to pay around $150 an hour for wedding first dance lessons.
+With these tips, they should be able to find the right dance instructor and dance lessons to make them look good together on the dance floor!

 Thanks for visiting the Bachata Embassy!
 I hope this information about wedding dance lessons is helpful to you.
 Feel free to share this article with your friends and let us know if you have any additional suggestions for getting her fiance Wedding Dance Lessons in the comments section.